oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     # <copy>vi config</copy>
     ```

 2. Paste the configuration file contents (earlier you pasted this content into a temporary text file) into the `config` file.
-The content looks similar to the following code:
+The content looks similar to the following code.
+Be sure to include `[DEFAULT]` at the top as shown below.

    ```text
     [DEFAULT]